nater1067/nater1067.github.io/_posts/2018-01-02-recommended-tech-stack.markdown

 With the seemingly infinite amount of web tech stacks available to developers today, I thought it best to share my preferred web programming stack.
 I've split this post into four sections -
-Frontend Programming, Frontend Infrastructure, Backend Programming and Backend Infrastructure.
+Front-end Programming, Front-end Infrastructure, Back-end Programming and Back-end Infrastructure.
 I also link to relevant videos that will get you started with this stack.
 Almost every component of this tech stack has relevant tutorials on the [Youtube Channel]({{ site.youtube_channel_url }}).
 Let's dig in!

-<h3>Frontend Programming</h3>
+<h3>Front-end Programming</h3>
-I look for these attributes in a modern frontend stack.
+I look for these attributes in a modern front-end stack.
 1. Easy installation
 2. Fast live reload for quick iteration cycles
 3. Easy deployment